mediatum/mediatum/INSTALL.md

 ## Nix Installation

-(for Linux and MacOS)
+This should work on all Linux distributions and Mac OS X (Mac untested, but give it a try and report problems!).

-This should work on all Linux distributions and MacOS.
 You need the [Nix package manager](https://nixos.org/nix) (version > 1.8) to use this.
 On non-NixOS machines, about 1,5GB disk space is required.
 On NixOS, about 1GB is required.